 Grant is introduced as the man who retrieved Benes and a frogman in "the war."
-However, Grant, played by Stephen Boyd was only 8 years old at the beginning of WWII.
+However, Grant was only 8 years old at the beginning of WWII.
 He would have been closer the the correct age for Korea, however, the Korean Conflict is generally referred to as "Korea" just as a later conflict was just called "Vietnam."

 Two times, people go swimming outside of the Proteus.
 The first is when Grant, Cora, Duval, and Michaels all go to get air for refueling their air supply.
 The second is when they go to remove the reticular fibers from the sub's airvents.
 In both cases, people are seen getting in the tank, the tank filling with water, and then they go outside to do their jobs.
 Interestingly, in both occurrences, they all come back with perfect hairdos (particularly Cora), with no indication of having gone swimming, like one would from swimming in a pool or in the ocean.
 (Dr. Michaels could be exempt from this, however, as he is bald.)